Klairm/pythonCVS/README.md

 # pythonCVS
-Check duplicated valors on a cvs files with python
+Check duplicated values on a cvs files with python